-WCR User Notes
+WCR User Notes for Level 1 Processed Data

-Radar processed data are written in NetCDF files.
-The catalog of all available files from the experiment and the associated release notes are available in the Catalog\Release\Notes.txt.
+Level 1 (L1) radar processed data are written in NetCDF files.
+The catalog of all available files from the experiment and the associated release notes are available in the file WCR2_L1_Catalog_Release_Notes.txt.
 In addition a NetCDF header text file (a 'cdl' file) augmented with additional comments is also available to help browse and understand all the variables that may be present in every individual file.
 Due to the versatility of the radar using more than one antenna and capable of acquiring different reflectivity and velocity products there could be differences in what measurements are taken and therefore what variables and products are written in each file.